grisha/grisha.github.com/source/_posts/2016-08-04-data-points.markdown

-This silly SVG animation (animation not my strong suit) demonstrates what happens when multiple Tgres data points arrive within the same step (i.e. smallest time interval for this series).
+This silly SVG animation (animation not my strong suit) demonstrates what happens when multiple Tgres data points arrive within the same step (i.e. smallest time interval for this series, also known as PDP, primary data point).

 <object data="/images/data_point.svg" type="image/svg+xml">
   You browser does not support SVG objects?